 Screen sharing in Slack calls has become more interactive now!
-The new feature lets the users invite their colleagues to write or design – basically work together on one shared screen.
+The new feature lets the users invite their colleagues to write or design – basically, work together on one shared screen.

 When you are in a Slack call, hit the button that says ‘Share control of your screen.’
-Then, each participant in the call will receive their respective cursor, alongside the abilities to – type, scroll, edit, and naturally click through any content of the shared screen.
+Then, each participant in the call will receive their respective cursor, alongside the abilities to – type, scroll, edit, and naturally click through any content on the shared screen.

 Zapier, a software organization, depends on interactive screen sharing, making it easier for two or more employees to work together in triaging bugs or responding to customers.

-It is important to note that the new feature requires you to be on a paid plan that runs the updated Windows desktop app, or the ‘direct download version of the Mac desktop app.’
+It is important to note that the new feature requires you to be on a paid plan that runs the updated Windows desktop app or the ‘direct download version of the Mac desktop app.’

 Learn more from the Slack Help Center or provide your feedback to email@example.com.
 Share in the comments, if you are using the new feature, how is the experience of your team, and what other conveniences do you want in Slack.